jimlawton/h800/README.md

 # h800
 Tools for the Honeywell H-800 and H-1800 mainframe family of computers.
+Initially I am working on a cross-assembler, but eventually I hope to build a simulator also.

 The Honeywell H-800 (https://en.wikipedia.org/wiki/Honeywell_800) was a transistorized mainframe computer developed at the end of the 1950s.
 It was later followed by other more-powerful versions, the H-1800 and H-1800-II.